danmalone326/dyndns/README.md

         sudo a2enmod cgi
         ```
 - DNS for the web service hostname pointing to the installed web server.
 - Authoritative DNS server for the domain(s) that will be available for updates.
+Code/tips in this document assume Knot DNS.
 - The `dnspython` python module is required.
     ```
     sudo pip3 install dnspython